igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 1. the packet carrying the Delay bit might be lost;

-2. an endpoint could stop or delay sending packets because the application is limiting the amount of traffic transmitted;
+2. an endpoint could stop or delay sending packets because the application is limiting the amount of traffic transmitted.

 To deal with these problems, the client generates a new delay sample if more than a predetermined time (`T_Max`) has elapsed since the last delay sample